 A food bank is the distribution facility for millions of pounds of food and other products that go out to the community.
 A food pantry and other organizations function as the arms that reach out to that community directly.

 Where does the food go?

 Food is given to a variety of not-for-profit agencies feeding the hungry in counties from Iowa down to Florida.
-Food is transported to our eight domestic distribution facilities in Arizona, Florida, Georgia, Illinois, Indiana, and Texas and our two international facilities in Africa and Haiti.
-Then, every month, the food is given out, always free of charge to local not for profit organizations, including: food pantries, shelters, day care centers, agencies for victims of domestic violence, senior adult centers, soup kitchens, substance abuse and rehabilitation programs, medical day care facilities, and churches and agencies helping support those in need.
+Food is transported to our ten domestic distribution facilities in Arizona, Connecticut, Florida, Georgia, Illinois, Indiana, Pennsylvania, and Texas and our two international facilities in Africa and Haiti.
+Then, every month, the food is given out, always free of charge to local not for profit organizations, including food pantries, shelters, daycare centers, agencies for victims of domestic violence, senior adult centers, soup kitchens, substance abuse and rehabilitation programs, medical daycare facilities, and churches and agencies helping support those in need.